Bernard Tamas Portrait

 Rutgers University

 Dr. Tamas is an expert on elections, electoral bias, and US third parties.
-His current research on electoral bias in US elections is funded by the MIT Election Data and Science Lab and the American Political Science Association.
+His research on electoral bias in US elections was funded by the MIT Election Data and Science Lab and the American Political Science Association.
 Dr. Tamas has held a Fulbright scholarship to the Central European University in Budapest, Hungary, and was a Postdoctoral Fellow at the Harvard-MIT Data Center at Harvard University.
-Prior to joining VSU, he was a Visiting Research Scholar at Columbia University and has previously taught at Illinois State University, Williams College, and Brandeis University.
-He has also worked as a software developer at Princeton University.
-His most recent book is The Demise and Rebirth of American Third Parties (2018).
-Dr. Tamas is a frequent political commentator on current issues and has been interviewed by NPR (US),ABC News (US), CBC News (Canada),RFI (France), and political blogs including You Don’t Have To Yell, and None of the Above.
-His research has also been published by several media outlets including Voice of America,The Washington Post, The Conversation, FiveThirtyEight, The Denver Post, Politico, Associated Press, and Governing.
-Dr. Tamas is a member of the Scholars Strategy Network.
+Prior to joining VSU, he was a Visiting Research Scholar at Columbia University and has previously taught at Williams College, Brandeis University, and Illinois State University.
+He also worked as a software developer at Princeton University.

 • American Government